jphalip/glamkit-adminboost/README.rst

     The object's Model is registered with Django's Admin.
     A user is logged-in and has permission to edit the object.

+Arguments:
+    object: first argument, the object which you wish to link to
+    label: optional second argument, text to display in a span element prepended to the edit icon

 Usage example:
     {% load adminboost_tags %}

     {% edit_link object %}

+    {% edit_link object 'Edit this object' %}

 Image preview
 -------------